Katrina1999/COMP3100/Stage1/DEMO.md

 Running the test suite is rather simple.

+Firstly you need to be in the ds-sim directory before compiling and running the files.
+Just used the command ```cd ds-sim```
+(Or if you're using a Linux based OS) right click the ds-sim folder in the downloads file or whereever you've downloaded it and the  select Open in Terminal

 The first step is to compile to the client file which we can run using:
 ```
 javac Client.java